aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 Never wear your best pants when you go to fight for freedom.

-Last update: Wed Apr  2 05:10:22 2025
+Last update: Thu Apr  3 05:09:46 2025

 ### Let's play! 🎮